-The course of the global digital transformation suggests an open-ended process where digital technologies are integrated across markets, government and society.
+The course of the global digital transformation suggests an open-ended process where digital technologies (like AI) are integrated across markets, government and society.
 Younger generations have already embraced an ‘always-on’ lifestyle.

 The number of Internet of Things endpoints (physical devices that are connected to the internet) is projected to rise to 41.6 billion by 2025 worldwide.
 This includes an expanding array of connected physical objects, from consumer wearables, self-driving cars and smart homes, to robots and sensors for digital manufacturing.
 Critical infrastructures, in turn, hinge on complex interconnected industrial control systems to meet optimisation demands.